Rupert-Smith/submission/README.md

 3. Run `npm run test` to run test files.
 4. Run `npm run start` to start the application.

+To reset the back-end data you will need to copy the contents of 'backup_db.json' over to 'db.json' and restart the server.

 ---

 ## 💭 Thoughts and Comments